drmortalwombat/oscar64/README.md

 ### Moving image blocks "sprites"

-Sprites are independed image blocks, such as players, missiles or enemies that can be shown on top of the background.
+Sprites are independent image blocks, such as players, missiles or enemies that can be shown on top of the background.

 #### Control a sprite with a joystick "joycontrol.c"